Black Lightning (TV series)

-Synopsis
+Series overview

 The series focuses on Jefferson Pierce, the principal of Garfield High School in the city of Freeland, Georgia.
-Nine years ago, he was a superhero called Black Lightning until he retired after what his life was doing to his ex-wife Lynn Stewart and his daughters Anissa and Jennifer.
-Jefferson is forced to become Black Lightning again when The 100, Freeland's most feared criminal gang led by Tobias Whale, was taking over the city.
-Jefferson's return as Black Lightning is caused when Anissa and Jennifer were captured by 100 members associated with Latavius "Lala" Jackson.
+Nine years ago, he was a superhero called Black Lightning, but he retired when that life negatively impacted his ex-wife Lynn Stewart and his daughters Anissa and Jennifer.
+Jefferson is forced to become Black Lightning again when associates of The 100, Freeland's most feared criminal gang led by Tobias Whale, kidnap Anissa and Jennifer.
 After the incident, Anissa starts to develop her abilities and becomes Thunder while Jennifer starts to develop her own electrical abilities.
-In addition, Jennifer's boyfriend Khalil Payne gets swayed to Tobias’ side following a sniper injury and becomes Painkiller through cybernetic enhancements.
-In a showdown with A.S.A. member Martin Proctor, Jennifer defeats him with Proctor getting shot by Gambi.
-Proctor's briefcase enables Tobias to get access to its contents.
+In addition, Jennifer's boyfriend Khalil Payne is corrupted by Whale and is forced to undergo cybernetic enhancements after a gunshot wound leaves him paraplegic.
+Following a showdown between Jennifer and a corrupt A.S.A. agent, Whale acquires the contents of an A.S.A. briefcase.

-In season two, Jennifer works to improve her powers as Tobias works to translate the contents of the briefcase.
-With Freeland Police Department's Bill Henderson now knowing Jefferson and Anissa's superhero identities, they continue their fight against the 100.
-Meanwhile, Lynn works on the young metahumans in the pods that Proctor had while under the supervision of A.S.A. agent Odell who has swayed ex-Markovian scientist Dr. Helga Jace into helping out, unaware that she is secretly helping Tobias out.
-Following Khalil's apparent death, Jennifer becomes Lightning to help her father out.
-Tobias manages to get some of the contents translated which led to him getting control of the Masters of Disaster.
-As Jefferson and Jennifer defeat Tobias, who is later incarcerated in the Pit, Dr. Jace is handed over of Henderson and is later taken back to Markovia by the teleporting bounty hunter Instant.
+In season two, Jennifer works to improve her powers as Whale works to translate the contents of the briefcase.
+Freeland Police Inspector Henderson discovers Jefferson and Anissa's superhero identities, but secretly allows them to continue their fight against the 100.
+Meanwhile, Lynn works with Markovian scientist Helga Jace on young metahumans being held by A.S.A.
+Agent Odell.
+Stewart is unaware that the project benefits Whale.
+Following Khalil's apparent death, Jennifer becomes Lightning to help her father.
+Whale manages to get some of the contents translated which leads to him getting control of the Masters of Disaster.
+As Jefferson and Jennifer defeat Tobias, who is later incarcerated in the Pit, Jace is handed over of Henderson and is later taken back to Markovia by the teleporting bounty hunter Instant.
 As the Pierces celebrate their victory, Odell reveals that he knows their secret identities.
 He tells them that the Markovians are coming to Freeland and that the A.S.A. is swearing them in for the inevitable war.